 Earthquake

-Earthquakes like volcanos are more prone to certain geographical areas such as the Pacific Rim, they can occur anywhere; New York, North Carolina or Washington DC.
+Like volcanos they are more prone to certain geographical areas such as the Pacific Rim; however, they can occur anywhere.
+Recently there have been seismic events in New York, North Carolina or Washington DC.

 Mineral, Va. was the epicenter for the most recent east coast quake measuring 5.9.
 The epicenter is just 83 miles from DC and was felt as far south as Atlanta and as far north as Ontario.
 If you want to read more about the history of DC quakes follow this link to the USGS website.